jeog/TOSDataBridge/README_JAVA.md

 - **DataBlock.java**: user-instantiated object used to pull data from the engine/platform (very similar to python's TOSDB_DataBlock)

-- **DataBlockWithDateTime.java**: user-instantiated object used to pull data - that includes a DateTime object - from the engine/platform (very similar to python's TOSDB_DataBlock)
+- **DataBlockWithDateTime.java**: extends DataBlock, includes a DateTime object with each primary data-point

-- **DateTime.java**: datetime object that wraps the C tm struct with an added millisecond field; returned in DateTimePair<Type> by the ...WithDateTime methods
+- **DateTime.java**: date-time object that wraps the C tm struct with an added millisecond field; returned in DateTimePair&lt;Type&gt; by the 'WithDateTime' methods

 - **Topic.java**: enum that holds all the topics(LAST, BID, VOLUME etc.) that can be added to the block